 Productivity and the work habits that work (for me)

 I used to think a lot about productivity.
 I still do, but I used to, too.
-(RIP Mitch Hedberg.)
+(Joke credit to the late, great Mitch Hedberg.)

 What is productivity?
 The boring economics-y definition is “rate of output per unit of input,” which is accurate but mostly unhelpful.
-A more human definition, and one I prefer, is “the quality of doing good work in a sustainable way.”
-So a productive week for me is one where I generate valuable pieces of work, like cleaned data, lesson plans, or manuscript sections (“doing good work”), while also staying happy and healthy by doing other non-work things that I love (“in a sustainable way”).
+A more human definition, and one I prefer, is “doing good work in a sustainable way.”
+So a productive week for me is one where I generate valuable pieces of work, like cleaned data, lesson plans, or sections of a paper (“good work”) while also staying happy and healthy by doing other non-work things that I love (“in a sustainable way”).
 Not all weeks feel that way, but over the years I’ve found that some behaviors are more likely to lead to productive weeks than others.
 And turning these good behaviors into habits has helped me get more done with less time and frustration than I did early in my career.

 Developing those habits is what this post is about.
 In a previous and now slightly cringe-inducing note, I wrote about the kinds of practices and tools that I found useful for maintaining productivity as a grad student.
 In the five years since I wrote that, my thinking has continued to evolve.
 The following is a loose meander through that thinking.

 I’ll start with some necessary caveats, then discuss the principles that underpin my thoughts about productivity, list a few of my favorite habits (including some that are more specific to my job as a researcher), and link to some of the tools that I currently use.
 I’ll wrap up with a brief list of some resources that have helped me form these ideas.